MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inbound-warehouse-flow.md

 The warehouse worker who performs put-aways creates a warehouse put-away document in a pull fashion, based on the posted warehouse receipt.
 Alternatively, the warehouse put-away document is created and assigned to a warehouse worker in a push fashion.

 ### <a name="9-register-warehouse-put-away"></a>9: Register Warehouse Put-Away
-On each line for items that have been put away, partially or fully, the warehouse worker fills in the **Quantity** field in the **Warehouse Put-away** window, and then registers the warehouse put-away.
+On each line for items that have been put away, partially or fully, the warehouse worker fills in the **Quantity** field on the **Warehouse Put-away** page, and then registers the warehouse put-away.

 Warehouse entries are created, and the warehouse put-away lines are deleted, if fully handled.
 The warehouse put-away document remains open until the full quantity of the related posted warehouse receipt is registered.
 The **Qty.
 Put Away** field on the warehouse receipt order lines is updated.